By Michelle McMurray

 This world-famous theme park, owned and operated by country music legend Dolly Parton herself, has been a Smokies staple for decades.
 The park, open ten months out of the year, offers childrens’ rides, roller coasters, water attractions, entertainment, and crafts every day of the week.
 After working up an appetite at the park, you can even take the whole family across the road to Dolly Parton’s Stampede for a musical dinner revue.

 While you might think you know everything there is to know about the Titanic and its infamous sinking a century ago, the Titanic Museum Attraction will certainly prove otherwise.
 This interactive time machine gives new perspective to the story by bringing the Titanic to life.
-The museum guides visitors through the fascinating lives of the passengers and crew who were aboard ‘the unsinkable ship.’
+The museum guides visitors through the fascinating lives of the passengers and crew who were aboard ‘the unsinkable ship.

 The Alpine Coaster is the longest downhill ride in the United States, offering adventure-seekers over a mile of track.
 This unforgettable experience is open, weather-permitting, every day of the week, and allows riders to take control over the speed of the ride (up to 27 miles per hour).
 You can even ride the coaster in the dead of winter or late into the night.

 This exciting spot offers visitors a number of events, shows, and interactive experiences.
 The grandstand seats 350 people, rain or shine, with climate control and availability from spring until December.
 Visitors can take in competitive lumberjack events, like axe-throwing, chopping, speed climbing, and log rolling.
+In addition, visitors can engage in their own competitions, enjoying all lumberjack show elements along with a zipline roller coaster, a jump tower, and coming soon there will be a lumberjack-themed adventure park.

 This quirky spot gives visitors the chance to pose with their favorite celebrities – provided they don’t actually expect them to do anything.
 The wax museum includes displays with facts about their favorite personalities and is open 365 days a year.